-Affinity Photo has a very feature-rich tool that allows you to batch process multiple images in a fast and very efficient manner.
+Now that I’ve started using Affinity Photo more often, I’m happy to note that has a very feature-rich tool that allows you to batch-process multiple images in a fast and very efficient manner.
 In fact, I wished that some of the options that it had were available in Adobe Photoshop too!
 So, let’s look into how you can use the “New Batch Job…” command that’s in Affinity Photo’s ‘File’ Menu, and let’s also compare it to the tools that Adobe Photoshop has to achieve similar results.

-Batch Job is Not Like Photoshop’s Batch Dialog
+Batch Processing in Affinity Photo is Not Like Photoshop’s Batch Dialog

 Affinity Photo is clearly not trying to emulate Adobe Photoshop‘s Batch commands.
 While there are similarities to “Batch”, “Batch Job”, is actually more like Photoshop’s “Image Processor”.